19th Ave New York, NY 95822, USA

 Tumor Immunology & Immunotherapy Group

-Immunotherapies against cancer exploit the immune system to more effectively attack disease.
-Clinical studies have shown that immune checkpoint inhibitors and T-cell-based therapies can mediate tumor regression in cancer patients with metastatic disease.
-Thus, in addition to surgery, radiation therapy and chemotherapy, immunotherapy is increasingly representing the fourth pillar of anti-cancer therapy across various tumor types.
+Immunotherapies exploit the immune system to attack cancer.
+Clinical studies have shown that immune checkpoint inhibitors and T-cell-based therapies can mediate tumor regression in patients with metastatic disease.
+In addition to surgery, radiation therapy and chemotherapy, immunotherapy has therefore become the fourth pillar of cancer treatment.
+We focus on advancing insights into the naturally occurring T-cell response to cancer and establishing ways to exploit these antitumor responses to develop more effective and personalized immunotherapies.

 Alena Gros